azat-co/practicalnode/chapter6/chapter6.md

 }
 ```

 The `next()` part is important, because this is how Express.js proceeds to execute subsequent request handlers and routes (if there’s a match in a URL pattern).
 If `next()` is invoked without anything, then the normal execution of the server will proceed.
-That is Express will go to the next middleware and then to the routes which match the URL.
+That is Express will go to the next middleware and then to the routes that match the URL.

-If `next()` is invoked with an error object such as `next(new Error('Not authorized'))`, then Express will jump straight to the first error handler and none of the subsequent middleware or routes will be executed.
+If `next()` is invoked with an error object such as `next(new Error('Not authorized'))`, then Express will jump straight to the first error handler, and none of the subsequent middleware or routes will be executed.

 # Token-Based Authentication

 For applications to know which privileges a specific client has (e.g., admin), we must add an authentication step.
-In the previous example, this step goes inside the `auth()` function.
+In the previous example, this step went inside the `auth()` function.

-The most common authentication is a cookie & session–based authentication, and the next section deals with this topic.
+The most common authentication is a cookie&session–based authentication, and the next section deals with this topic.
 However, in some cases, more REST-fulness is required, or cookies/sessions are not supported well (e.g., mobile).
-In this case, it’s beneficial to authenticate each request with a token (probably using the OAuth2.0 (<http://tools.ietf.org/html/rfc6749>)scheme).
+In this case, it’s beneficial to authenticate each request with a token (probably using the OAuth2.0 (<http://tools.ietf.org/html/rfc6749>) scheme).
 The token can be passed in a query string or in HTTP request headers.
-Alternatively, we can send some other authentication combination of information, such as e-mail/username and password, or API key, or API password instead of a token.
+Alternatively, we can send some other authentication combination of information, such as e-mail/username and password, or API key, or API password, instead of a token.

-So, in our example of token-based authentication, each request can submit a token in a query string (accessed via `req.query.token`).
-And, if we have the correct value stored somewhere in our app (database, or in this example just a constant `SECRET_TOKEN`), we can check the incoming token against it.
-If the token matches our records, we call `next()` to proceed with the request executions, if not then we call `next(error)` which triggers Express.js error handlers execution (see the note below):
+In our example of token-based authentication, each request can submit a token in a query string (accessed via `req.query.token`).
+And if we have the correct value stored somewhere in our app (database, or in this example just a constant `SECRET_TOKEN`), we can check the incoming token against it.
+If the token matches our records, we call `next()` to proceed with the request executions; if not, then we call `next(error)`, which triggers Express.js error handler execution (see the upcoming note):

 ```js
 const auth = (req, res, next) => {